fkaduk/kobodeck/README.md

-Due to Kobodeck's simplicity and high integration - it only works with Readeck and on Kobo devices - the focus is on end-to-end testing.
+Due to Kobodeck's simplicity and high integration - it only works with Readeck and on Kobo devices - the focus is on end-to-end testing via simulating a Kobo device in an ARMv7 QEMU VM.

-A Kobo device is simulated in a VM (ARMv7 QEMU) and the main functionality is tested.

 To run it, install the necessary dependencies
 (QEMU, Docker, `cpio`, and `dosfstools`)